 19 and 20 rnd 30sc

 • For the next round you will work in the back loop only of the stitch.

 21 rnd BL (3sc, 1dec) repeat 6 times Total 24sts

 • From here on, crochet taking both loops normally.

 22 rnd (2sc, 1dec) repeat 6 times Total 18sts

 23 rnd (1sc, 1dec) repeat 6 times Total 12sts

-I hope you enjoy this pattern, and if you have any questions or comments in general, leave them in the comment box below.
+I hope you enjoy this pattern!
+If you have any questions or comments, leave them in the comment box below.

 I also will share here my Ravelry shop where you can find a bit more advanced crochet patterns.
 And, on Ravelry, there is available a low-cost printable version of these free patterns you can see here.